 Are you prepared to manage your Service Level Agreement?
 SLA scoring may be arrayed as lowest/unacceptable to highest/exceptional (1-5 or 1-10) with financial penalties levied for below the set standard and awards for above.
-As may be seen in the qualitative considerations in the above table, the more difficult task for some is identifying and/or maintaining a database on the factors to use to rate or rank various elements in the SLA.
-Counting is much easier and less time consuming than evaluating the real quality and value of task performance.
+As may be seen in the qualitative considerations in the above table, the more difficult task for some is identifying and/or maintaining a data base on the factors to use to rate or rank various elements in the SLA.
+Counting is much easier and less time-consuming than evaluating the real quality and value of task performance and time is money so the process opts to the obvious output.

-Several corporate supplier management programs have established multi-level standards that drive the monthly or quarterly performance rating scheme.
+Several corporate supplier management programs have established multiple-level standards that drive the monthly or quarterly performance rating scheme.
 Here is an example:

-- Gold Supplier performance meets or exceeds expectations for all elements of the work - Silver Supplier performance for most elements meets or may exceed expectations - Bronze Supplier performance for selected elements meets expectations.
+- Gold- Supplier performance meets or exceeds expectations for all elements of the work - Silver Supplier performance for most elements meets or may exceed expectations - Bronze Supplier performance for selected elements meets expectations.
 Corrective actions for identified opportunities and problems are being addressed. - Yellow Supplier performance does not meet expectations for multiple elements and corrective actions have not yet been identified or implemented - Red Supplier performance clearly does not meet expectations and recovery is not likely in a timely manner.
 Performance on identified evaluation elements contains serious problems for which corrective action(s) were ineffective.
 Constitutes Notice of Termination.

-Complications of multi-site SLA administration: Many supplier management and organizational business models budget and align contract administration locally.
-Thus, each site or region may set unique contractual standards, evaluate and rate supplier performance on its own, and sanction or compensate based on established review results.
+Complications of multi-site SLA administration- Many supplier management and organizational business models budget and align contract administration locally.
+Thus, each site or region may set unique contractual standards, evaluate and rate supplier performance on its own and sanction or compensate based on established review results.
 What are potentially missing are the linked and consolidated common denominators that enable the critical performance-based assessment of the supplier.
 Are this quarter's concerns in Region 1 the same as those in Regions 3, 4 and 7?
-If so, this escalates the accountability for resolution to a corporate representative rather than dealing with each set of issues locally with differing approaches and results.
+If so, this escalates the feedback and accountability for resolution to a corporate representative rather than dealing each set of issues locally with differing approaches and results.

-Complications of multiple-supplier SLA administration: Similar but more serious issues can crop up when multiple suppliers are selected in an umbrella security service delivery model.
-This is especially true in multi-national or larger national contracts where no single source may be available or satisfactory, and several uniquely located and compliant suppliers are selected.
+Complications of multiple supplier SLA administration- Similar but more serious issues accrue to the selection of multiple suppliers in an umbrella security service delivery model.
+This is especially true in multi-national or larger national contracts where no single source may be available or satisfactory and several uniquely located and compliant suppliers are selected.
 Establishing a common set of expectations (as well as terminology or service descriptions) and oversight when dealing with multiple business cultures and levels of sophistication can significantly impact administration of SLA administration, service evaluation and a common baseline of service excellence.